 - If you would rather have a simple icing, whisk together 1 cup powdered sugar, 2 tablespoons soy milk and 1/4 teaspoon vanilla, until smooth and creamy.

 - Allow the rolls to cool for 10 minutes before drizzling with the icing.
 Serve and enjoy!

 - May substitute oat, cashew or almond milk for the soy milk if needed.
 Try to use a creamy milk because this makes the dough richer.

 - You may substitute coconut oil for the vegan butter if needed, but I prefer the taste of the vegan butter here.

 - Gluten free: Try a quality gluten free all purpose flour, such as King Arthur’s Measure for Measure.

 - FOR OVERNIGHT PREP: Follow the instructions until you have cut, uncooked cinnamon rolls in the baking dish.
 At this point, cover with plastic wrap and refrigerate overnight.
 In the morning, remove from the refrigerator and allow to sit for an hour.
 Then, simply preheat the oven to 375 degrees and bake for 20-30 minutes until done.

 - Leftover rolls will keep for 2-3 days covered at room temperature.

 - Freezing: You can freeze the rolls before baking or after baking.
-If freezing before baking, let the dough thaw and rise before baking.
+If freezing unbaked slices in the pan, let the rolls thaw overnight in the refrigerator, then let them come to room temperature for 30-60 minutes on the counter before baking.